-Answering this question confidently is a prerequisite for success in today’s competitive ASC marketplace.
+Answering this question confidently is a prerequisite for success in today’s competitive Surgery Marketplace.
 In the past, managed care contracts were often filed away once the ink was dry, only to be unearthed again when it came time for renewal.
 Few, if any, staff were familiar with the agreement, its language or, many times, its very existence.

 Patient Protection and Affordable Care Act implementation is changing that practice.
 Lower reimbursements and higher patient volume mean that ASC staff must now acquire a deep fluency in the logic and framework of their managed care contracts, particularly in three important areas.